YuriSalgado/react-native-imc/README.md

 ```gitbash
 expo start
 ```
+ Open in your browser > http://localhost:19002 > choose run as..

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.